ancosen/EasyJSON/README.md

 ## <a name='Testing'>Testing</a>

 In the Junit testing some useful example are provided.
 Please if you notice bugs or errors, report as soon as possible.
+It's very fast.

 ## <a name='Thanks'>Thanks</a>